RCN-ECS/CnGV/notebook/20200922_MA_PartialSimResults.md

 ## Confusion Matrices

 ### KEL thoughts on presenting confusion matrix: A table like this is confusing to present with numbers, but we should report the numbers in the Supp Mat.
 Also I think you have a typo, since the CI and Boostrap are the same method.
 Could you make an additional table, but convert the numbers to percentages so that each column adds up to 100%?
 In addition, we'll want to calculate the false positive (FPR) and false negative _rates_ for each method.
 FPR = FP / (number of Cov(G,E) that are 0, or FP + TN).
 FNR = FN / (number of Cov(G,E) that don't equal 0, or TP + FN).
+In addition need confusion matrices for means data.
+Also need to title tables with consistent wording on what we decide for terminology.

+** Raw Data **
 | --- | Covariance Confidence Intervals | Covariance Bootstrap | GxE Confidence Intervals | GxE Bootstrap |
 | --- | --- | --- | --- | --- |
 | False Negative | 894 | 347 | 278 | 12 |